IN THE SUPREME COURT OF BRITISH COLUMBIA

 [105] Definitions provided in medical dictionaries indicate

-that “examination” is a general term that refers to an investigation undertaken by a
+that examination is a general term that refers to an investigation undertaken by a

-term is usually qualified by reference to a specific type of
+physician, and that the term is usually qualified by reference to a specific type of

-instance, in Stedman’s Medical Dictionary, “examination” is
+examination.
+For instance, in Stedmans Medical Dictionary, examination is

-investigation or inspection made for the purpose of diagnosis;
+defined as [a]ny investigation or inspection made for the purpose of diagnosis;

-27th ed.
+Medical Dictionary, 27th ed.
 (Baltimore: Lippincott Williams & Wilkins, 2000)).
-Dorland’s
+Dorlands

-Medical Dictionary provides a definition that suggests the term is a general one.
+Illustrated Medical Dictionary provides a definition that suggests the term is a general one.

-“Examination” is
+Examination is

 defined as an: